CalinRadoni/jekyll-basic-theme/README.md

 * `LICENSE.txt`
 * `README.md`
-* `index.md`
+* `index.html`

 will be bundled.

-To add a another directory to your theme-gem, please edit the regexp in `jekyll-basic-theme.gemspec` accordingly.
+To add a another file or directory to your theme gem, edit the regexp in `jekyll-basic-theme.gemspec` accordingly.

 ## License